Sunday, October 20, 2024

 We revisited Illinois Beach State Park, Rollins Savanna, and the Des Plaines River Canoe Launch.

 Left: ground cherry (in husks).
-Oak leaves, compass plant seed head, prickly pear with fruit, a determined chicory flower, aster, and horse-nettle ("all parts of the plant are poisonous," says the Picture This app).
+Oak leaves, compass plant seed head, prickly pear with fruit, a determined chicory flower, aster, and ground cherries (sans husks).

 A friend told me about this trail adjacent to the Rec Plex in Pleasant Prairie, just over the state line.
 We checked it out this afternoon (Sunday).